 - While beef is searing, in the blender, combine the tomatillos, cilantro, onion, garlic, serranos, bay leaves, 2 cups of water or broth, and 1 teaspoon each of salt and pepper.
 Blend on high until smooth.

-- Add the sauce to the beef along with remaining 2 cups of water or broth.
+Add the sauce to the beef along with remaining 2 cups of water or broth.
 Bring to a boil, reduce heat to a simmer.
 At this time I like to re-season to taste with the spices listed.
 Cover and continue cooking for 1 hour or until beef is tender.
 I add in the beans about 20 minutes before serving or you can add some beans into the bottom of bowl, then ladle the beef and sauce over the top.
 Garnish as you like, with onions, cilantro, radishes and avocado.
 Serve with warm corn tortillas.
-Yields up to 6 servings.

 Carne en Su Jugo(Beef Braised in Broth).
 This version, I switched out the tomatillos for roma tomatoes.
 I also switched out the pinto beans for black beans.
 Both versions are equally delicious!